fusionpbx/fusionpbx/README.md

 What is [FusionPBX](http://fusionpbx.com/)?
 --------------------------------------

-[FusionPBX](http://fusionpbx.com/) can be used as a highly available single or domain based multi-tenant PBX, carrier grade switch, call center server, fax server, VoIP server, voicemail server, conference server, voice application server, multi-tenant appliance framework and more.
+[FusionPBX](http://fusionpbx.com/) can be used as a single or domain based multi-tenant PBX, carrier grade switch, call center server, fax server, VoIP server, voicemail server, conference server, voice application server, multi-tenant appliance framework and more.
 [FreeSWITCH™](http://freeswitch.org) is a highly scalable, multi-threaded, multi-platform communication platform.

 It provides the functionality your business needs and brings carrier grade switching, and corporate-level phone system features to small, medium, and large businesses.
 Read more at [FusionPBX](http://fusionpbx.com/).
 [Please visit our youtube channel](https://www.youtube.com/FusionPBX)